-AMC’s mine redesign saves $215M while increasing ore reserves and productivity rates
+AMC’s mine redesign helps client save $215m and increase ore reserves and productivity rates

 After nearly 18 months of commercial operations, the 2014 Optimisation Study identified and unlocked significant value from the Didipio Mine to drive continued operational excellence through increased metal production, improved operating cash flows, and a significant reduction in waste mine combined with earlier access to higher-grade underground ore.